Priyankanaskar/cintel-05-cintel/README.md

 # cintel-05-cintel

-Simple PyShiny app with live data (using random, updating 1x/second)
+* Simple PyShiny app with live data (using random, updating 1x/second)
+* faicons for better icons on our cards
+* pandas (and pyarrow) for data manipulation
+* shinywidgets for showing plotly charts (render_plotly) and more
+* plotly for interactive charts
+* scipy for statistical analysis

 # Try in the Browser

 Go to PyShiny Playground at https://shinylive.io/py/examples/#basic-app.
 Copy and paste content from dashboard/app.py and run.

 # Get the Code

 Fork this project into  GitHub account and/or just borrow code from app.py.
 Clone  GitHub repo down to  local machine. s.

 # git clone intel-05-cintel